Opportunities

 Deadline

-The deadline to apply is May 31, 2024.
-Applications will be reviewed on a rolling basis by a committee of faculty and journalists from the Humanities Council that will review applications and select recipients.
+The deadline to apply is May 31, 2025.
+Applications will be reviewed on a rolling basis by a committee of faculty and journalists from the Humanities Council.

 Post-Project Requirement